Two hours later, the soldiers were ordered to line up.

 But Noa did not flinch.
 His eyes followed every step, steady and unyielding.

-> "Behold the Jogan Tribe,"
+"Behold the Jogan Tribe,"

 Zobid's voice rang across the camp.

-The fiery warriors halted before the ranks.
+The Jogan warriors halted before the ranks.

-One of them turned to Noa, smirking.
+One of them turned to Noa, smirking with mockery.

 Laughter spread among the ranks.

-Noa lifted his head and met the warrior's gaze—calm and resolute.
+Noa lifted his head and met the warrior's gaze — calm and resolute.

-> "Very proud," Noa whispered.
+"Very proud," Noa whispered.

 "He thinks the Black Dragon cadets are weak," said another.